miayam/miayam/README.md

 `components` is an entry point in which `Eleventy` looks for layouts.

-### As Little Assets As Possible
+### As Few Assets As Possible
 `Webpack` is a bundle manager  for this project.
 Any changes to `components/templates/**/*/index.js` or `components/templates/**/*/_index.scss` is watched and rebuilt by `Webpack`. `Webpack` bundles `JavaScript` and `SCSS` code in multiple entry points reside in `components/templates` which will be injected on every template by `HtmlWebpackPlugin`.
 `Eleventy` will do the rest.

-Here is the file structure:
+Here's the file structure:
 ```
 src
 └── components